Contrast-Security-OSS/docs/content/developer/sdk/javascript/JavaScriptSdkTutorial.md

     });
 ```

-### Develop
+## Testing
-Use `npm` to install the projects dependencies:
+Use `npm` to install the project dependencies:

 ```commandline
     npm install
     npm install -g mocha
 ```

 To run the tests, create a file in the `/tests` directory called *config.json* with Contrast information.
 You can see an example test configuration in `tests/config.json.example`.

-Finally, you can run tests with Mocha:
+Then run tests with Mocha:

 ```commandline
     npm run test